 How do I select a dog boarding kennel?

 Kennels use different facilities and philosophies.
+We abide by the New Zeland Quality Assure standards, which we feel are the best kennel standards in the world.
 When you’re looking for the right kennel for you and your dog’s needs, here are some key questions to ask:

 WELL-TRAINED, CARING PEOPLE

 There’s a huge difference between a kennel owner or manager and those who care for and spend time with your dog.
 The caregivers can’t just love dogs, they must have the experience and training to recognize dog body language and the signs of illness.

 Who are your dog’s caregivers?
 Can you talk with and meet them, not just the manager?

 What animal health and well-being qualifications and experience do they have?

 Are they themselves calm and in control?